classcraft/policies/Version1.4/privacy.md

 -   Participating in teacher forums;
 -   Contacting customer support;
 -   Marketing and understanding user behavior (teachers and parents only);
--   IP addresses for messages and comments (only tracked upon the resquest of the school administration and only for security purposes)
+-   IP addresses for messages and comments (only tracked upon the request of the school administration and only for security purposes)

 The information collected for TEACHER accounts may include:

 -   Email address;
 -   Shipping and billing address;